syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/FreeText-Annotation.md

 {% endtabs %}

 N>For illustration purposes, we have only provided the sample for modifying the name of the annotation in the [FreeTextAnnotationAdded](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfPdfViewer.Android.SfPdfViewer.html#Syncfusion_SfPdfViewer_Android_SfPdfViewer_FreeTextAnnotationAdded)  event.
 But this can be done in all other events as well.

+## How to Customize the Minimum size of the Free Text Annotations?

+By the `MinimumSize` property, You can set the minimum size to which the free text annotations could be resized.

+Refer the following code example:

+{% tabs %}
+{% highlight c# %}

+//Sets the minimum size for the free text annotations pdfViewerControl.AnnotationSettings.FreeText.MinimumSize = new Size(10, 10);

+{% endhighlight %}
+{% endtabs %}

+## How to add the free text annotation programmatically?

+By `AddAnnotation` method , You can add the free text annotations programmatically by The created free text annotation object passed as a parameter.
+The `FreeTextAnnotation` instance  acquires the text, page number and bounds as the parameters.

+The following code sample illustrates the same.

+{% tabs %}
+{% highlight c# %}

+string text = "Syncfusion";

+//Creates the free text annotation
+FreeTextAnnotation freeTextAnnotation = new FreeTextAnnotation(text, 1, new Rectangle(100, 100, 100, 50));

+//Add the free text annotation to the specified page pdfViewerControl.AddAnnotation(freeTextAnnotation);

+{% endhighlight %}
+{% endtabs %}

+## How to select the free text annotation programmatically?

+By `SelectAnnotation` method ,You can select the free text annotation programmatically.
+The specified free text annotation object passed as a parameter.

+The following code sample illustrates the same.

+{% tabs %}
+{% highlight c# %}

+//Selects the specified free text annotation pdfViewerControl.SelectAnnotation(freetextAnnotation);

+{% endhighlight %}
+{% endtabs %}

+N> Once `SelectAnnotation` method is called and as long as the annotation stays selected, the `SelectedAnnotation` property will return the same instance as the parameter of this method.

+## How to deselect the free text annotation programmatically?

+By  `DeselectAnnotation` method ,You can deselect the free text annotation.
+The specified free text annotation object passed as a parameter.

+The following code sample illustrates the same.

+{% tabs %}
+{% highlight c# %}

+//Deselects the specified free text annotation pdfViewerControl.DeselectAnnotation(freetextAnnotation);

+{% endhighlight %}
+{% endtabs %}

+N> There is no effect in calling `DeselectAnnotation` method, if the given annotation is not selected.
+Once this method is called, the `SelectedAnnotation` property will return null until any other annotation gets selected.